bcgov/ols-geocoder/product-vision.md

 **NEVER FAR**|No public facilities or services that are hard to find or reach by road

 ### Slogan
-Find a better way with Open Location Services
+Find a better way with Location Services

 ## Product Line